 - Children will play in their correct eligible age group.
 There may be occasions where for logistical reasons a

 player may be requested to play in a higher age group.
-This will only occur with the agreement of the relevant
+This will only occur with the agreement of the Teams

 eligible age group first and for the older team, the EDJBA rules will apply.